Public image of Bill Clinton: Sexual misconduct allegations

-"Haircutgate"
+Clinton's relationship with financier and sex offender Jeffrey Epstein from the 1990s to early 2000s has received much scrutiny and speculation from the media, with Clinton being called for testimony about Epstein by the House Oversight Committee in 2025.

+Notably, both Clinton and Donald Trump have been under scrutiny due to an Email in the Epstein files stating "Ask him if Putin has the photos of Trump blowing Bubba [Bill clinton]?”
+Though, Jeffrey Epstein's brother, mark Epstein has claimed that said "Bubba" was not referring to Clinton.

+Haircut controversy

 A haircut Clinton received on May 13, 1993, by the stylist Cristophe aboard Air Force One at Los Angeles International Airport became the subject of controversy at the time.
-The national media initially reported that air traffic was affected while two runways were shut down for an hour on account of the president's plane standing on the tarmac.
+The national media initially reported that air traffic was affected while two runways were shut down for an hour on account of the president's plane standing on the tarmac for the duration of the haircut.

 The Washington Post mentioned "the most famous haircut since Samson's" in front page articles nine times over a six-week period, and many other newspapers also seized on the story of what was called "the most expensive haircut in history".
 Later investigations revealed that only one commercial airliner was delayed, and that delay was only two minutes, but this finding was less widely reported.